A successful facelift is one that makes someone appear refreshed, and younger, but not different or “done”.

 If you believe you are looking more tired or older, and you desire to look fresher and younger, then a facelift might be the right operation for you.
 The best candidates are healthy men and women who do not smoke (smoking can interfere with healing).
 Men and women who benefit most from this surgery have some element of loose skin and descent or loss of fat in the mid-face.
 Poor candidates are very heavy faces with no clear skin laxity.
 An in-person evaluation is the best way to determine where on that scale you register and whether a facelift will provide you with the best possible results.

 What happens during my consultation?

 During your visit with Dr. Neavin, a complete health history will be obtained as well as a review of all current medications.
 Some medications are safe to stop before surgery.
 Others are not.
 The decision to hold medications will be determined by your prescribing doctor.
 Your health is of paramount importance.
-Because cosmetic surgery is elective, Dr. Neavin will see that you are properly evaluated by your doctor and any other health provider to see that surgery is safe for you.

 During your evaluation, Dr. Neavin will evaluate you in horizontal 4’s: Hairline to eyebrow, eyebrow to bottom of nose, nose to bottom of chin, and neck.
 Each area will have its own pattern of aging.
 Some will invariably show more signs of damage than others.

 The upper-fourth aging signs include hairline recession, fat loss in temples, eyebrow ptosis, and upper orbital hollowing.